hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 to be inactive and automatically removed.
 A similar thing happens when using ``rsync`` with the option to preserve timestamps.
-To avoid this problem, the ``cp`` command (without ``-a`` argument) should be used to copy files to the scratch directory, followed by removing of the sources using  the ``rm`` command upon a successful transfer.
+To avoid this problem, the ``cp`` command (without ``-a`` argument) should be used to copy files to the scratch directory, followed by removing the sources (if needed) using  the ``rm`` command upon a successful transfer.